makersacademy/acebook-rails-template/README.md

 > bin/rails db:migrate

 > bundle exec rspec # Run the tests to ensure it works
-> bin/rails server # Start the server at localhost:3000
+> rails s # Start the server at localhost:3000
 ```

 ## Testing
 #### Rubocop